-These Principles indicate that data controllers should be held responsible for ensuring that their requirements are observed by any third party to whom the personal data is communicated.
-This obligation to ensure adequate security safeguards applies whether or not it is another person in charge or a different data controller handling personal data on behalf of the responsible (accountable) authority.
-It also applies in the case of international or trans-border transfers of personal data (see Principle Eleven).
+Data Controllers should be held responsible for ensuring that their requirements are observed by any third party to whom the Personal Data is communicated.
+This obligation to ensure adequate security safeguards applies whether or not it is another person in charge or a different Data Controller Processing Personal Data on behalf of the responsible (accountable) authority.
+It also applies in the case of international or trans-border transfers of Personal Data (see Eleventh Principle).